realestate-com-au/sbt-aws-lambda/README.md

 *Note: if you remove an existing handler from the settings and run `deployLambda`, the corresponding lambda will not be cleaned up.*

+`deployPrebuiltLambda` deploys an existing jar file to AWS directly without packaging.
+It requires the `prebuiltPath` setting to be defined.

 ###Deployment Methods